ToF-/bowling-score-lisp/src/sbcl.md

 (17 18 19 20 21 22 23)
 ```
 ## Executing lisp scripts
 To execute a script written in lisp with sbcl, launch sbcl with the `--script` option.
-Suppose we have a script file name `my-script.lisp` that prints the result of an addition.
+Suppose we have a script file name `my-script.lisp` that prints the result of an addition,
 ```
 ; my-script.lisp  prints the result of an addition (print (+ 23 17 2))
 ```

-Then this script can be executed as a stand-alone program:
+then this script can be executed as a stand-alone program:
 ```
 > sbcl --script my-script.lisp
 42